dvavasour/Learning_Notes/DVA-C01/README.md

 Global Seconday Index
 - Different partition key and sort key to table
+- If you're going to use a low cardinality sort key, create a random high cardinality partition key
 - Can be created at any time
 - initial quota of 20 per table, support ticket to increase